Gianandrea Noseda

-Gianandrea Noseda (born 23 April 1964, Sesto San Giovanni, Italy) is an Italian conductor.
+Gianandrea Noseda (born 23 April 1964) is an Italian conductor.
+He is currently the music director of the National Symphony Orchestra in Washington, D.C.; general music director (Generalmusikdirektor) of Zurich Opera; principal guest conductor of the London Symphony Orchestra; and the music director of the Tsinandali Festival in Tsinandali, Georgia.

 Biography

-Noseda studied piano and composition in Milan.
+Noseda was born in Sesto San Giovanni.
+He studied piano and composition in Milan and graduated from the Milan Conservatory.
 He began conducting studies at age 27.
 He furthered his conducting studies with Donato Renzetti, Myung-Whun Chung and Valery Gergiev.
 His professional conducting debut was in 1994 with the Orchestra Sinfonica di Milano Giuseppe Verdi.

 In 1994, Noseda won the Cadaqués Orchestra International Conducting Competition and became principal conductor of the Cadaqués Orchestra in the same year.
 He became principal guest conductor at the Mariinsky Theatre in St Petersburg in 1997.
 He has also served as principal guest conductor of the Rotterdam Philharmonic Orchestra and artistic director of the Settimane Musicali di Stresa e del Lago Maggiore Festival in Italy.
 In 2001, he became artistic director of the Stresa Festival in Italy.
 In 2007, Noseda became Music Director of the Teatro Regio di Torino.
-Noseda led the Teatro Regio di Torino on its first North American tour in December 2014.
+Noseda led the Teatro Regio di Torino on its first North American tour in December 2014 which included a performance at Carnegie Hall.
 In April 2018, Noseda submitted his resignation from the Teatro Regio music directorship.

 In December 2001, Noseda was named principal conductor of the BBC Philharmonic, and assumed the post in September 2002.
 In July 2003, Noseda extended his contract with the orchestra to 2008.
-He and the BBC Philharmonic participated in a 2005 BBC Radio 3 project which made live performances in Manchester of the nine symphonies of Beethoven available for download.
+He and the BBC Philharmonic participated in a 2005 BBC Radio 3 project in which over there were over 1.5 million downloads of live performances of the nine symphonies of Beethoven from Manchester.
 In October 2006, Noseda extended his contract for another two years and his title was changed to Chief Conductor.
 He concluded his BBC Philharmonic tenure after the 2010–2011 season and subsequently took the title of conductor laureate.
 In February 2016, the London Symphony Orchestra announced the appointment of Noseda as its new co-principal guest conductor, effective with the 2016–2017 season.